xkazm04/guides-blockchain/docs/How-to-create-NFTs.md

 }'
 ```
 </div>
 The API request body should contain the following parameters.
-The **provenanceData** and **tokenPrice** parameters are only required when transferring a provenance NFT that will record provenance data and/or pay cashback.
+`provenanceData` and `tokenPrice` parameters are only required when transferring a provenance NFT that will record provenance data and/or pay cashback.

 - **chain** - The blockchain on which you are transferring the NFT.
 - **tokenId** - The ID of the token to be transferred.
 - **to** - The recipient's address.
 - **contractAddress** - The address of the NFT smart contract of the NFT to be transferred.
 - **fromPrivateKey** - The private key of the address holding the NFT and from which the gas fees for the transfer operation will be paid.
 - **signatureId** - The ID of the signed transaction from KMS.
 This is used in place of a private key to sign transactions securely and locally.
-For more info on KMS, please refer to [this guide](../docs/tutorials/ZG9jOjI5NzU0NDg4-how-to-securely-store-private-keys-and-sign-transactions).
 - **provenance** - If set to "true" provenance data will be recorded in the operation
 - **provenanceData** - Optional data to be included in the operation.
 - **tokenPrice** - The purchase price of the NFT.